Ex-Indiana schools chief Bennett ineligible for county seat

-Republican precinct committee members elected Bennett to the vacancy Wednesday, but when he was informed Thursday that state law required residency of at least one year, he said he would step aside.
+Republican precinct committee members elected Bennett to the vacancy Wednesday, but when he learned from a media outlet Thursday that state law required residency of at least one year, he said he would step aside.
 Bennett says he's lived there about six months.

 Attorney Larry Wilder said he misread the statute before advising Bennett and the party on the matter.